C7-T1 injuries are commonly treated with nonsurgical methods. These injuries typically include:

 - Physical therapy.
 Shoulder pain caused by CTJ injuries may be treated with physical therapy under the guidance of a trained physical therapist.
 Manual therapy and therapeutic exercises may be considered integral parts of any appropriate physical therapy program.

-- Therapeutic injections: Depending on the source of pain, image-guided spine procedures including but not limited to epidural steroid injections and/or facet blocks can provide symptomatic relief.
+- Therapeutic injections: Depending on the source of pain, image-guided spine procedures including but not limited to epidural steroid injection and/or facet blocks can provide symptomatic relief.
 Risks of these injection procedures include hematoma, bleeding, and nerve damage.
 To help reduce the risk for complications, fluoroscopic (x-ray) guidance with radiopaque contrast dye is typically used for accurate needle placement.

 Surgical Treatment for C7-T1